NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 In general, you don't want to touch any of the field names or descriptions, only the data entry cells.
 However, there are a number of places where ADIOS DB will accept "one or more" data points for a given property (e.g. density at different temperatures), so you are free to insert new rows to accommodate all your data.

+Do make sure to insert an empty row in between "tables" of the same data type.

 Units
 .....